mattlianje/testd/README.md

 A lightweight Scala [quoted-DSL](https://homepages.inf.ed.ac.uk/wadler/papers/qdsl/qdsl.pdf) to represent your test fixtures as beautiful, easy to edit, executable code.
 Part of [d4s](https://github.com/mattlianje/d4s)

+## Features
+- Turns messy data -> ✨🍰 pretty, spreadsheet-like data-as-code
+- Drop **TestD.scala** in any Spark project like a header file
+- Lets Spark casting do the heavy lifting
+- Move from REPL to unit tests for TDD style ETL

 ## Table of Contents
 - [Features](#features)
 - [Get Started](#get-started)